pancake-security/shortstack-artifact/README.md

 Experiments described in the paper can be run using the scripts provided in this repository.

 The repository is structured based on the Evaluation section in the paper.
 The following table summarizes different experiments in the paper and the directory containing the respective experiment scripts.
-The READMEs in the respective experiment directories explain the experiment in detail.
+The READMEs in the respective experiment directories provide detailed instructions to how to run each experiment.

 | Experiment Name / Section / Paragraph | Related Figures |	Experiment Directory | Estimated time |
 | :-------------- | :--------------- | :----------------- | :------------------ |